Cam Ward, Carson Beck and now Darian Mensah.

 He led Duke to its first ACC title in nearly 40 years and was named ACC Championship game MVP for his efforts to accompany his multiple All-ACC honors under former Miami head coach Manny Diaz.

-Games of note include his 361-yard, four-touchdown game against Clemson in a 46-45 shootout and his 327-yard, four-touchdown performance in the Sun Bowl against Arizona State.
+Notable performances include his 361-yard, four-touchdown game against Clemson in a 46-45 shootout, as well as his 327-yard, four-touchdown performance in the Sun Bowl against Arizona State.

 Combining his stint at Tulane in 2024, Mensah has thrown for 6,696 yards at a 56 touchdown to 12 interception ratio — not to mention a completion percentage over 65 percent in both his seasons as a starter.

-The Hurricanes simply have everything a quarterback can dream of: an elite offensive line, impressive offensive weapons, a sizable NIL package and a proven track record of taking transfer quarterbacks to the superstar level.
+The Hurricanes have everything a quarterback could dream of: an elite offensive line, impressive offensive weapons, a sizable NIL package and a proven track record of transforming transfer quarterbacks to the superstar level.

-While the ’Canes have everything for Mensah, what does he bring for Miami?
+While the ’Canes have everything for Mensah, what does he bring to Miami?

 A 6-foot-3, 208-pound signal-caller, Mensah already has two years of college experience under his belt and flourishes in the intermediate game — able to make pre-snap reads and exploit coverages consistently.